This accessibility statement applies to the Lancashire Fire and Rescue Service website: https://www.lancsfirerescue.org.uk/

-This website is run by Lancashire Fire and Rescue Service.
-We want as many people as possible to be able to use this website.
+This website is run by Lancashire Fire and Rescue.
+We want as many people as possible to be able to use our website.
 For example, that means you should be able to:

 - navigate most of the website using just a keyboard

 - navigate most of the website using speech recognition software

 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)